-This course is also available as an intercalated option to MBCHB students who’ve completed four years of a UK medical degree and are normally ranked in the top 50% of their year of study.
+This course is also available as an intercalated option to students studying Medicine who have completed three years of a UK medical degree.
 In order to apply, you will need to submit evidence of appropriate experience and interest.
-Read more about intercalation.
+Find out more about the intercalation application process on the intercalation website.

 English language requirements